nikosheng/atlas-admin-api-serviceaccount-auth/README.md

 # MongoDB Atlas Administration API — Service Account Authentication Demo

 This repository demonstrates how to call the [MongoDB Atlas Administration API](https://www.mongodb.com/docs/atlas/api/) using Service Account authentication.
-You can read the accompanying article ['Calling the MongoDB Atlas Admin API - How to do it from Node, Python, and Golang'](https://www.mongodb.com/developer/how-to/{placeholder}) for more information.
+You can read the accompanying article [on MongoDB blog](https://www.mongodb.com/developer/products/mongodb/mongodb-atlas-authentication-using-service-accounts-oauth/) for more information.

 ## Setup